ajertg/PocketFlow/pocketflow-motoko/README.md

 ### Docker Setup (Recommended)

-The fastest way to get started is using Docker:
+The fastest way to get started is using Docker with the official ICP development environment:

 ```bash
 # Clone and enter the project